 If you live in a humid climate or want wood blinds for rooms like kitchens or bathrooms, faux wood blinds are the way to go because they’re designed to withstand muggy conditions.

 Faux wood blinds, like EverWood® Alternative Wood Blinds, have the luxurious look of wood blinds with realistic grain patterns and finishes like TruGrain®.
 Faux wood blinds are not as lightweight as real wood blinds, so they need more support, or "ladder spacing" (ladders are the vertical cords that hold slats in place).
 Available in a huge selection of colors, EverWood blinds are also guaranteed to never fade, yellow, warp or bow, even in extreme temperatures and direct sunlight.
-And they’re offered with 2½" or 2" wood slats.
+And they’re offered with 2½" or 2" faux wood blind slats.
 Best of all, they’re only crafted with earth-friendly materials like polystyrene.

 Faux wood blinds are a more affordable option, and cleaning them is easy: Gently wipe slats with a damp cloth, since moisture won’t damage them.